boltops-tools/sonic/docs/_docs/tutorial-ecs-run.md

 root@56a495dbd5cd:/app#
 ```

 You are now in a docker container running exactly the same environment as the other running containers with the `hi-web-stag` service.
-While this looks similiar to the `ecs-exec` command this is docker container is a new process and is isolated from any live request.
-You can do whatever you want to this container and experiment to your heart's content.
+While this looks similiar to the `ecs-exec` command this container is a brand new process and is isolated from any live request.
+You can do whatever you want in this container and experiment to your heart's content.

 We can prove that this is a brand new docker container that is outside of ECS' knowledge.
 Let's ssh into the same instance and take a look at all the running docker containers in another terminal.